CityOfPhiladelphia/arcgisserver-docker/README.md

 ## Building and Running

 For the build command you'll be doing some special things.
  * --squash: to squash the docker image into a single layer, this should prevent the setup files that get removed at the end from being included in the total image size.
-ArcGIS Server is not light, and the image turns out to be around 11 GB in size... don't want it any larger.
+ArcGIS Server is not light, and the image turns out to be around 11 GB in size with the setup file layer... don't want it any larger.
+    --squash requires experimental features of Docker enabled, read: https://github.com/docker/cli/blob/master/experimental/README.md
  * --add-host: Pass your chosen hostname here, mapped to 127.0.0.1 so the arcgisserver install picks up on it.
  * --build-arg: You'll also pass the hostname here so we can force arcgisserver to use the hostname we want.